Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Performance Analysis

-\begin{myproof} See App.~\ref{sec: proof: static_GAT} or refer to \cite{brody2022how} . \end{myproof}
+\begin{myproof} See App.~\ref{sec: proof: static_GAT} or refer to \cite{brody2022how}. \end{myproof}

-The consequence of Thm.~\ref{theorem: static_GAT} is that for any set of nodes $\mathcal{V}$ and a trained GAT layer, the attention function $e(\cdot,\cdot)$ defines a constant ranking (argsort) of the neighbors, unconditioned on the node $i$.
-This global ranking induces the local ranking of every neighborhood $\mathcal{N}_i$.
-The only effect of $\bbh_i$ is in the ``sharpness'' of the produced attention distribution.

-The authors of \cite{velivckovic2017graph} find that utilizing $H$ attention heads and aggregating their outputs through concatenation, similar to the Transformer \cite{vaswani2017attention}, can lead to improved performance.
-In this context, Thm.~\ref{theorem: static_GAT} applies individually to each head: for every head $h\in \left[H\right]$, there exists (possibly different) nodes that maximize ${s_j^{\left(h\right)}\mid j \in \mathcal{V} }$, and the final output is the concatenation of the outputs from the $H$ static attention heads.
+{Notably, based on the above proof, we can further conclude that in static attention, not only is the key with the highest weight fixed to $j_{m1}$, but the relative order of attention weights for all keys is also fixed, independent of the query.
+This phenomenon is also illustrated in Fig.~\ref{fig:Attention_Comparison} (a).} The primary issue with the scoring function given in Eq.~\eqref{eq: gat} for the standard GAT is that the learned weights, $\bbW$ and $\bbv$, are applied in succession, which allows them to be condensed into a single linear layer.

-The main problem in scoring function of the standard GAT is that the learned weights, $\bbW$ and $\bbv$, are applied consecutively, and thus can be collapsed into a single linear layer.
-Compared with the standard GAT, the each graph attention layer in MGAL simply applies the learnable weight vector $\bbv_{att}$ after the nonlinearity $\phi(\cdot)$, and an additional weight matrix $\bbW_{att}$ after the concatenation.
-Next, we show that our proposed graph attention layer can fix this limitation of static attention in GAT and it has a strictly more expressive attention mechanism.
+Compared with the standard GAT, each graph attention layer \eqref{eq: dynamic_GAT_att} in MGAL simply applies the attention weight matrix $\bbW_{att}$ after the concatenation, and the attention weight vector $\bbv_{att}$ after the nonlinearity $\phi(\cdot)$.
+Next, we show that our proposed graph attention layer addresses the limitation of static attention in GAT and possesses a significantly more expressive dynamic attention property.